Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 ## 3.1.
 Api specification
 We have decided to use the OpenAPI specification a.k.a [Swagger](https://swagger.io/) to define our REST endpoints and models.
 We'll give an overview of the endpoints and why we chose them below.
-To see the entire specification check out the [swagger file](definitions/swagger.yml).
+To see the entire specification check out the [swagger file](definitions/swagger.yml) or run the "npm run docs" command.

 ### 3.1.1.
 Websocket endpoints